pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 (i32.add (i32.const 4) (i32.const 5))
 ```

-Both formats, a flat list of instructions and instructions in S-expressions, can be used in the same source file and we'll be using both interchangably in our examples wherever each helps improve readability.
+Both formats, a flat list of instructions and instructions in S-expressions, can be used in the same source file and we'll be using both interchangeably in our examples wherever each helps improve readability.

 If we're not interested in a value on the stack we can discard it using the `drop` instruction.